Kshitijknk07/TitanGate/README.md

 - **Authentication**: You can authenticate using the **/login** endpoint by providing a valid **username** and **password**.
 Upon successful authentication, you will receive a **JWT token** that must be included in the **Authorization** header to access protected routes.
 - **API Versioning**: You can access different API versions.
 By default, **v1** is available, and **v2** can be toggled on or off using feature flags.
 - **API Analytics**: Integrated analytics and logging to track request metrics, API performance, and error rates in real time.
+- **Load Balancing**: Incoming traffic is distributed evenly across multiple backend services using a round-robin algorithm to ensure high availability and better resource utilization.

 ### Example Request Flow:
 1. **Login** to get the token: